Combination of neurofilament heavy chain and complement C3 as CSF biomarkers for ALS

 Digital Object Identifier (DOI)

 Ganesalingam, Jeban; An, Jiyan; Shaw, Christopher E.; Shaw, Gerry; Lacomis, David; and Bowser, Robert, "Combination of neurofilament heavy chain and complement C3 as CSF biomarkers for ALS" (2011).
-Neurobiology.
+Translational Neuroscience.
 563.